2016lisali/jacks_garden_server/readme.md

 ## Installation

+1. Import database.dump to your local Mysql database, and run the database server.

-1. Download the zip file and unzip, Or
+2. Download the zip file and unzip, Or

 Using git
 in your terminal:

 ```sh
 >git clone https://github.com/2016lisali/jacks_garden_server.git
 ```

-2. Then open the file in your code editor, open the terminal and run
+3. Then open the file in your code editor, open the terminal and run

 ```
 > npm install
 ```

-3. In editor terminal run
+4. In editor terminal run

 ```
 > npm start
 ```

 the server will be running on http://localhost:5000

 ## Technologies

-* jasonwebtoken
+- jasonwebtoken
-* multer
+- multer
-* mysql2
+- mysql2
-* stripe
+- stripe
-* bcypt
+- bcypt
-* validator
+- validator
-* express-rate-limit
+- express-rate-limit
-* express-slow-down
+- express-slow-down
-* cors
+- cors